Education, Health and Care Plan Young Person

 Watch this media clip for information about Education, Health and Care plans.

-From September 2014 Education, Health and Care (EHC) plans will start to replace Statements of special educational needs and Learning Difficulty Assessments.
-EHC plans will focus on what a child or young person* wants to achieve and what support is needed to do this.
+Since September 2014, Education, Health and Care (EHC) plans have replaced Statements of Special Educational Needs and Learning Difficulty Assessments.
+EHC plans focus on what a child or young person* wants to achieve and what support is needed to do this.

 Who Will Get an EHC Plan?

-EHC plans will be for children and young people who have a special education need or disability that cannot be met by support that is usually available in a school or college.
+EHC plans are for children and young people who have a special education need or disability that cannot be met by support that is usually available in a school or college.
 EHC plans can continue until you are 25 but it will stop if you:

 - go to university